romi-v/pilot_project_sql/README.md

 ### 3. Most in-demand skills for data analysts

 The next task was to list the top 5 most valuable skills a data analyst should have - those that appeared in most of the listings, regardless of location or salary.
-I agained joined three tables to get all the neccessary data and finally filtered the skills by the amount of appearances of any given skill in job listings.
+I agained joined selected columns from my two dimension tables and my fact table to get all the neccessary data and finally filtered the skills by the amount of appearances of any given skill in job listings.
 I also created a simple visualization in form of pie chart.

  ![in_demand_skills](https://github.com/user-attachments/assets/49fe2479-86e1-460c-8f13-9f6d37988788)
  _Pie chart visualizing the most in-demand skills for Data Analyst jobs in general_

 ### 4. Skills associated with high salaries

 Here I focused on the specific skills that were associated with the highest salaries.
-I calculated the average salary associated with each skill, then filtered down to include only Data Analyst roles and highest average salaries.
+I calculated the average salary associated with each skill, then filtered the data to include only Data Analyst roles and highest average salaries.
 Finally I analyzed the results with help of ChatGPT to get meaningful insights.

 ```sql
 SELECT